MaskingTechnology/jitar/documentation/docs/internals/data-serialization.md

 # Data serialization

-Jitar comes with a powerful (de)serializer that is used for sharing data between nodes.
+Jitar comes with a powerful (de)serializer that is used for sharing data between workers.
 In this section you'll find more information on this topic..

 Note: The serializer is available as a separate NPM package that you can use in your own project.
 You can find more information on this in the [readme of the package](https://github.com/MaskingTechnology/jitar/blob/main/packages/serialization/README.md){target="_blank"}.